ShilpaBombale/Fine-Tuning-Projects/FT-Llama-2-7b-on-Azure-AI-Studio/README.md

-# Step-by-Step Guide to Fine-Tuning LLaMA 2 7B on Azure AI Studio
+# Step-by-Step Guide to Fine-Tuning LLaMA 2 7B using Azure AI Studio

-This project demonstrates the fine-tuning of LLaMA 2 7B on Azure AI Studio for IC Automation.
+This project demonstrates the fine-tuning of LLaMA 2 7B using Azure AI Studio for IC Automation.

-This README.md file provides a detailed, step-by-step process to fine-tune the LLaMA 2 7B model on Azure AI Studio.
+This README.md file provides a detailed, step-by-step process to fine-tune the LLaMA 2 7B model using Azure AI Studio.
 By following this guide, you'll learn how to set up your environment, configure the fine-tuning task, and deploy the fine-tuned model.

 ## Prerequisites